lancerace/splyt-frontend/README.md

 - webpack-dev-server uses port 8080 for localhost.

 **Expected problem**
+1.
 ```
 " Cannot find module "Webpack ". even though "npm i webpack webpack-cli --save-dev" is done.
    Reason: Your terminal might not have access to node_modules/.bin folder locally.
 Try using gitbash terminal to execute npm installation command.

 ```
+2. Using SourceMap to debug.
+SourceMap not generated on firefox/chrome browser debugging view etc..

+**Solution**
+Use the correct sourcemap that fit the env (Production/Dev).
+E.g eval-source-map for dev, source-map for prod.

 ## To use